 If you are trying to choose between the two types, there are a couple of things to consider like the cost of fixing them and the attitude of a male dog vs a female dog. usually, males are less expensive to fix.

-What Can I do To manage the Barking?
+What Can I do To Manage the Barking?

 - After a few barks distract the dog.
 Call them away from what they are doing and tell them to stop.
 This distraction usually works.
 Often the dog is trying to warn you of something, and when you acknowledge them they stop because that is what they are after.
 You don’t want your dog to completely ignore you.

 - Some people have found that a shaker can be useful to create another sound in the space.
 This will take them from their barking to thinking about the shaker.